FoalTS/foal/docs/upgrade-to-v2/index.md

 - The command `foal g sub-app` has been removed.
 - The functions `createService` and `createController` do not accept a `ServiceManager` as second argument.
 - The `@Hook` decorator only accepts one function.
+- The type `ExpressApplication = any` has been removed.
+- The property `req.foal.ctx` does not exist anymore in post middlewares.